6 of the Craziest Places Where People Really Live

 1. The Super Weird & Deserted Capital City of Burma

 What do you know about Burma?
 The small country sits in southeast Asia nestled snugly between China and Thailand.
 Like a lot of their neighbors, it has a low GDP and small population.
 However, in a questionable turn of events in 2005, Burma’s government decided to build a new capital city.
 And not just any city, but a giant, massive, much-too-big capital that they definitely couldn’t afford.

 Naypyidaw is on the list of our insane living places because it’s four times larger than London, and six times larger than New York.
 The capital boasts 20 lane roads, high-speed wifi, and modern hotels and malls.
 Burma insists that one million people live there, but in reality it’s a ghost town.

 Seriously, check it out.
 There are NO cars on the roads, no people in the hotels, and the malls are absolutely deserted.
 Why was it built and why doesn’t anyone move there?
 I have no idea, but I’d love to visit someday to find out.
 So weird!

-The San Pedro prison in La Paz, Bolivia, was made famous when a British inmate began giving tours to travelers in the city in the early 2000’s, and the prison drew visitors because it was such a unique tourist destination.
+The San Pedro prison in La Paz, Bolivia, was made famous when a British inmate began giving tours to travelers in the city in the early 2000’s.
+Of course, the prison immediately drew visitors because it’s such a unique tourist destination.

 This isn’t just any prison though, San Pedro is unlike any other in the word.
-Most notably, there are no cells. and instead the prisoners have to buy their own apartments.
-The prison is also an entire self contained city, with restaurants, a real estate system, businesses, and even one of the most active cocaine facorties in the country.
+Most notably, there are no cells.
+Instead, the prisoners have to buy their own apartments.
+The prison is also an entirely self contained city with restaurants, a real estate system, businesses, and even one of the most active cocaine factories in the country.

 What happens when prisoners get sent to San Pedro, but they are too poor to pay rent for their families on the outside along with their apartment on the inside?
 They do the only thing they can do, and move their families in with them.